Shaddadi/veritex/README.md

    * implementation of the related work ART for the repair comparison (~90 mins),
    * generation of figures and tables.    <br/>

-   The hardware requirement for second version is AWS, CPU: r5.12xlarge, 48vCPUs, 384 GB memory, no GPU
+   The hardware requirement for second version is AWS, CPU: r5.12xlarge, 48vCPUs, 384 GB memory, no GPU.

    ```bash
    cd cav22_artifact